Neisseria weaveri

 Isolated from human and animal clinical samples.

-It is found as normal oral flora in dogs and is associated with human wound infections resulting from dog bites.
+It is found as normal oral flora in dogs and is associated with human wound infections resulting from dog and tiger bites.

 1. Tone Tonjum, 2005.
 Order IV.
 Neisseriales ord. nov.
 In: Bergey’s Manual of Systematic Bacteriology, Second edition, Vol two, part C